| Tædivm

 however, and the Spanish Crown had never treated the País Vasco as a single

 political unit.
+The

 Basques, by the way, call their language Euskara (Euskera and Eskuara being